 I think JBL hit the mark.
 The retail price of the JBL Boombox is $150 more than the JBL Xtreme.
 Keep an eye out it.
 It goes on sale often!
 See the rest of my JBL Boombox Review for complete details.

 I was contacted about a month ago from a rep from JBL, AKG, Harmon Kardon Audio Brands to see if I would be interested in giving their new JBL Boombox Bluetooth speaker a listen and a review.
 A few days later I had one at my door.

 I removed it from the box and without looking at the instructions had music playing in under a minute.
 I was inside when I first turned it on and found the sound a little harsh.
 I had previously read about the indoor and outdoor mode and switched to the indoor mode.

 This made a difference and reduced the high end to a nice level.
 The bass was super punchy and there was plenty of volume.
 I will further explain indoor/outdoor switch later in the post.

 The JBL Boombox has won the prestigious 2017 EISA Best Product Award from the European Imaging and Sound Association which honors the most innovative and cutting-edge products introduced each year.

 In the following post I will take a closer look at the new JBL Boombox Bluetooth speaker and tell you in more detail what I think of it after trying it out for a few weeks and see what all the excitement is about, but before we do lets, see the journey to the JBL Boombox.

-The JBL Clip 2 is their smallest and most inexpensive portable speaker.
+The JBL Clip 3 is their smallest and most inexpensive portable speaker.
 This model is a great personal speaker that is very small, portable and waterproof.
-The Clip 2 is great for hikers that can clip this light speaker to your backpack and head off to the trails without caring a lot of extra weight.
+Clip 3 is great for hikers that can clip this light speaker to your backpack and head off to the trails without caring a lot of extra weight.